GBHyland/Automate-Custom-UI/facilitator-day1.md

 // ============================================

-// set a local variable called claimNum as a reference to our var_claimNumber process variable const claimNum = variables.var_policyNumber;
+// set a local variable called claimNum as a reference to our var_claimNumber process variable const claimNum = variables.var_claimNumber;

-// make process variable var_updatedClaimNum the value of the claimNum variables.var_updatedClaimNum = claimNum;
+// make process variable updatedClaimNum the value of the claimNum variables.updatedClaimNum = claimNum;

 // if webhook prepend "W", form prepend "F" const inbound = variables.var_inboundRequest;